maximilianh/crisporWebsite/manual/manual.md

 for optimal performance.
 Further details can be found on the [Synthego eSpOT-ON product page](https://www.synthego.com/products/nuclease/espot-on-high-fidelity-cas9-protein).

-CRISPOR is not affiliated with commercial company and receives no payments from them.
+CRISPOR is not affiliated with a commercial company and receives no payments from one.
 Commercial enzymes are added only for convenience.
 If you have suggestions on papers or enzymes to add to this page or experience with them, please email us at crispor@tefor.net.